sreekar424/sreekar424/README.md

 - 👋 Hi, I’m @sreekar424
 - 👀 I’m interested in learning new technologies
-- 🌱 I’m currently learning frond end developing tools
+- 🌱 I’m currently learning cloud tools
-- 💞️ I’m looking to build some websites .
+- 💞️ I’m looking to build some vpcs .

 <!---